subhani2110/ProcBuilder/README.md

 # ProcBuilder
-WPF app that help write stored procedures for SQL tables by connecting to MS SQL
+WPF app that helps write stored procedures for SQL tables by connecting to MS SQL